Including References in Your CV

 The same anti-discrimination laws that apply to employment also apply to reference checking - employers are prohibited from requesting information about your age, marital status, ethnicity, sexuality or anything else that does not relate to how you performed in a previous job.

-That said, by listing references in your resume, you imply that you have provided consent.
+That said, by listing references in your CV, you imply that you have provided consent.
 Therefore, you may not want to add your current employer as a reference if you haven’t notified them about your job search.

 The average CV is usually only 2 A4 pages long.
-Therefore, if you’re in the UK or Ireland and you’re in doubt about whether to list references on your CV, the best course of action is to leave them off your resume and use the space to talk about your skills and experience.
+Therefore, if you’re in the UK or Ireland and you’re in doubt about whether to list references on your CV, the best course of action is to leave them off your CV and use the space to talk about your skills and experience.

 Usually, in the early stages of the application, references will usually not be requested.
 It can also take a lot of time to find two referees who can provide relevant references.
 You may find that the time is better spent working on your job applications.